 The West Building mainly serves as the laboratory and office of faculty members and researchers of the Center for Advanced Study.
+To facilitate exchanges

 To facilitate exchanges among researchers, the building is also equipped with shared spaces.

 KUIAS iCeMS Research Building